jfmengels/blog/content/blog/what-has-happened-since-elm-review-v2/index.md

 #### elm-review-documentation (previously review-documentation)

 [This one](https://package.elm-lang.org/packages/jfmengels/elm-review-documentation/latest/) came out shortly after the `2.0.0` release.
 It comes with a single rule: [`Documentation.ReadmeLinksPointToCurrentVersion`](https://package.elm-lang.org/packages/jfmengels/elm-review-documentation/1.0.0/Documentation-ReadmeLinksPointToCurrentVersion).
 It reports links in the `README.md` that do not point to the current version of the package.
-I personally use this one to make sure that the links to functions/types/rules in my packages target the current version of the package, and not `latest` where they may have disappeared in a new major version or is a relative link [that will not work on GitHub](https://discourse.elm-lang.org/t/problems-with-readmes-in-elm-packages/5396).
+I personally use this one to make sure that the links to functions/types/rules in my packages target the current version of the package and not `latest` where they may have disappeared in a new major version or is a relative link [that will not work on GitHub](https://discourse.elm-lang.org/t/problems-with-readmes-in-elm-packages/5396).

 I wanted to focus on this package after `2.0.0`, because I think there is so much potential to help (at least) package authors to build great documentation with less maintenance work, but other things felt more pressing in the end.
 With rules like the one above we can make it so that:

 - links inside documentation are valid: no more referring to a non-existent/disappeared type/function/section
 - there is no empty documentation (`{-| -}`) anywhere where documentation is needed
 - applications have valid and up-to-date documentation, as the Elm compiler only enforces documentation constraints for packages
-- images in the documentation will forever work (using the same technique as the rule above), and not disappear once the image disappears from master
+- images in the documentation will work forever (using the same technique as the rule above) and not disappear once the image disappears from master
 - links to dependencies refer to the documentation of the version in `elm.json`, not `master` which gets out of date

 #### Packages from the community